benjaminpfleghaar/weather-app/README.md

 -   Show city suggestions while typing
 -   Get position of user via browser geo
 -   Save/Delete search queries
+-   Redesign the loading indicator
+-   Correct misspelling: *You typed Londn, do you mean London?*
 -   Change background color based on current temperature
 -   Add a favicon to the header